Feast (noun): a large meal, typically in celebration of something.

 Feast (noun): a plentiful supply of something enjoyable, esp. for the mind or senses.

-From left to right: Jonji, my fiancé, Kitty, me (Hana).
+From left to right: Jonji, my husband, Kitty, me (Hana).
 Not pictured: Babushka, our other cat.
-We (minus Kitty and Babs) are from Santa Cruz, California, although we’re living in LA at the moment.
-I recently graduated from Otis College of Art and Design, where I studied graphic design, and Jonji is attending UCLA Medical School.
+We (minus Kitty and Babs) are from Santa Cruz, California, now living in Palo Alto.
+By day, I am a graphic designer and Jonji is a pediatric resident at Stanford.
 To see the kind of design work I do, visit my portfolio site.

 This blog is merely a compilation of stories and recipes.
 Most of the stories have to do with, or are entirely about, food.
 I believe that the key to healthy and happy living is good quality food.
 I constantly think about my next eating experience: where to eat?
 What to make for dinner?
 What to get at this week’s Farmer’s Market?
 I spend so much time thinking about, and eating, food, that it seems only natural to write about it.